luizgbraga/Termo/README.md

 ## Motivation

-This was actually built for a demonstration of wich skills the students could learn by joining IMEJúnior, a junior enterprise with services of web and app development.
+This was actually built for a demonstration of wich skills the students could learn by joining IMEJúnior, IME's Junior Enterprise, wich offers App Development services.